fran0x/hackerrank/README.md

 ## Summary
 This a personal project for practicing with Scala programming language via [HackerRank](https://www.hackerrank.com/) challenges.

-The exercises included are from
+The exercises included are from:
 * Domain "Functional Programming"
 * Contest "Project Euler" _(just started!)_